Lerr1uqs/Lerr1uqs/README.md

 ### Hi there 👋
 I now work in traditional security industry.

-Aim to be a remote home work developer in future.
+Aim to be a remote home developer in future.

 I’m currently learning:
 - blockchain develop/security